jagrvargen/holbertonschool-low_level_programming/0x07-recursion/README.md

 4. pow_recursion - Returns the value of x raised to the power of y using recursion.

 5. sqrt_recursion - Returns the natural square root of a number using recursion.

+6. is_prime_number - Returns 1 if the input is a prime number, otherwise returns 0.